CaboLabs/criterion-spec/README.md

 ### Declare Assignment

 This operation is the combination of Variable Declaration and Value Assignment.
-The values that can be assigned are (Arguments)[#arguments] as mentioned on the previous sections.
+The values that can be assigned are [Arguments](#arguments) as mentioned on the previous sections.

 #### Dec-Assign Literal